quynhnnduong/Multi-User-Checkers-Game/docs/DesignDoc.md

 * Connection - Major Server/Client communication is defined.
 * Game Logic - Rules and processes for the checkers game are defined.
 * Display - Basic graphical/visual components are created to display information regarding the game.
-* AI Component - All components for a fully-functioning AI checkers opponent are created.
 * Replay Mode - Allows users to save and replay previously played games

 ## Application Domain